-The best ways to learn about customers is either by conducting research (i.e. talking to them through interviews and focus groups) or by gathering feedback from them.
-You can use tools such as CustomerThermometer or Typeform to send out NPS (Net Promoter Score) or CSAT (Customer Satisfaction Index) surveys as well as other forms that help you gauge your customers’ level of satisfaction as well as gather more insights to their needs and expectations.
+The best ways to learn about the people you cater to is either by conducting research (i.e., talking to them through interviews and focus groups) or by gathering feedback.
+You can use tools such as CustomerThermometer or Typeform to send out NPS (Net Promoter Score) or CSAT (Customer Satisfaction Index) surveys as well as other forms that help you gauge your customers’ level of satisfaction as well as gather more insights into their needs and expectations.

 Finally, if you’re making an active effort to conduct research and collect feedback from your customers, you need to make sure you make the most out of those insights.
-Tools like Reveall can help you turn customer data into customer-centric decisions.
+Tools like Reveall can help you turn customer data into actionable customer-led insights.

 When the time comes to implement a concrete strategy, it's important to give enough attention to each pillar of customer-centricity; these include people, processes, strategy, leadership, and platforms.
 Developing a customer-centric model is a great way to make sure customer-centricity is built into your business’ processes.

 The people in your company should have a customer-centric mindset.
-If you're organizing training and development programs for your employees, be sure to include sessions that teach them value-based selling, empathy towards customers, and how to create great products and services.
+If you're organizing, training, and developing programs for your employees, be sure to include sessions that teach them value-based selling, empathy towards customers, and the fundamental principles of excellent products and services.